-Health problems affecting your eye are often not only uncomfortable, but can severely undermine your vision.
+Health problems affecting your eye are not only uncomfortable but can often pose a severe threat to your vision.

 At GW Eye Associates, we can regularly assess your sight, identify conditions, and determine the best course of treatment.